jasperanders/Bachelorthesis/Thesis/md/thesis.md

 # Conclusion

 First, this thesis argued that the advantages of e-exams can only be leveraged, if all requirements for a sound assessment tool are met.
 We gave intuition, which design principles allow us to create such an e-exam.
 As a major aspect of e-exams we put forth the idea of partial open-book exams, making use of per question time constraints.
-Besides, we stressed the importance of offline capabilities as a way of protection against contestation and assessed how e-exams can act against cheating. <!-- Per question time ToDo: -->
+Besides, we stressed the importance of offline capabilities as a way of protection against contestation and assessed how e-exams can enforce time constraints to counteract cheating.

 Further, we evaluated these design principles on a multitude of software products.
 None of these products achieved to meet all the requirements.
 Some of the major shortcomings included the lack of the above-mentioned time restrictions, missing offline capabilities and the missing of continuos identity evaluation.
 The lack of a suitable examination tool has motivated the development process of a software artifact that implements all the discussed design principles.
 This thesis provides a prototype of such a software artifact.
 It enforces time restrictions and has offline capabilities, in that way addressing the main shortcomings of the other, market ready software solutions.